Love and Loathing at the DNC

 Reporting this evening at 5 pm at KSQD 90.7 FM Community Radio and praying with all my might the tech works.
 Thanks to Nyanko Nyasu who is holding down the fort at home.

 It’s great to be here.
 This hotel looked WAY better in the photos, but folks here are pumped.
-Visitors from Australia (Labor Party) tell me our politics becomes theirs and they are so relieved.
+Visitors from Australia (Labor Party) tell me our politics becomes theirs and they are so relieved that Kamala Harris is our Democratic nominee.

 A wonderful and non-stop Dem volunteer, a Black woman from Houston, Judy, told me she was going to John Legend’s party (at midnight or so) and said I could jump in her Uber with her!
 I just could not do it, my legs were shot.
 I’ll ask her how it was.
 I know.
 So lame.
 I KNOW.